 Arriving in my suburban pickup from the airport, I couldn’t wait to jump out and run to my long-awaited, ocean view suite.
 But when you enter a place like this, you have to act calm, cool, and collective and not like you are jumping around and screaming inside with excitement about your stay.

 So that is what I did, I acted cool, even though I was a hot mess from the temperatures outside that were rising by the minute.
-Once it was articulated from the white-clad attendants that a new guest had arrived, they sent over a staff member for my personal check-in.
+Once it was articulated by the white-clad attendants that a new guest had arrived, they sent over a staff member for my personal check-in.
 In the meantime, her colleague brought over a welcome drink.
 And another attendant appeared with freshly moistened towels.
 The attendant then brought me over to the best view from the resort in the lobby, had me sit in a comfortable chair, and called another colleague who handled the upper floor suite stays.
 He was to be my personal butler for the rest of my stay.
 They even had a masseuse standing by for a neck and shoulder massage.

 My first sensation at the Grand Velas Los Cabos was the feeling of stress melting away!